khakers/go-subgen/README.md

 #### Pre-built image

+> [!important]
-If you encounter illegal instruction errors when the model attempts to run, you may need to build the image locally.
-See [Locally built image](#locally-built-image)
+>  If you encounter illegal instruction errors when the model attempts to run, you may need to build the image locally.
+See [Locally built image](#locally-built-image).
-The image currently requires your CPU support avx2, avx, and sse3.
+> The image currently requires your CPU support avx2, avx, and sse3.

 ```yaml
 version: "3.8"